Harrindy/StatEngine/README.md

 On Windows it will look something like this:

     "C:\\StatEngine_1.0.0.tar.gz"

+For example, if you download StatEngine_1.0.0.tar.gz to your C drive (in no folder).
+Then you should try

+    install.packages("C:\\StatEngine_1.0.0.tar.gz", repos = NULL, type="source")

-On UNIX it will look like this:
+On UNIX/MAC it will look like this:

     "/home/blah/StatEngine_1.0.0.tar.gz"

+For example, I saved StatEngine_1.0.0.tar.gz in the Downloads folder of my Mac folder, I then use

+    install.packages("/Users/harrindy/Downloads/StatEngine_1.0.0.tar.gz", repos = NULL, type="source")